opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

    If a user calls both this routine and :c:func:`MRIStepSetInterpolantType()`, then :c:func:`MRIStepSetInterpolantType()` must be called first.

-   Since the accuracy of any polynomial interpolant is limited by the accuracy of the time-step solutions on which it is based, the *actual* polynomial degree that is used by MRIStep will be the minimum of :math:`q-1` and the input *degree*, where :math:`q` is the order of accuracy for the time integration method.
+   Since the accuracy of any polynomial interpolant is limited by the accuracy of the time-step solutions on which it is based, the *actual* polynomial degree that is used by MRIStep will be the minimum of :math:`q-1` and the input *degree*, for :math:`q > 1` where :math:`q` is the order of accuracy for the time integration method.

+   .. versionchanged:: 5.5.1

+      When :math:`q=1`, a linear interpolant is the default to ensure values obtained by the integrator are returned at the ends of the time interval.